matt-harvey/swx/README.rst

 command, regardless of the order in which the ``-b`` and ``-e`` options are provided.

-If you pass the ``-c`` option to a reporting command, then the results will be output in CSV format.
+If you pass the ``--csv`` option to a reporting command, then the results will be output in CSV format.

 If you pass the ``-s`` option, then the results will be output in "succinct"